parsiya/parsiya.net/content/post/2018-10-06-gophercises-lessons-learned/index.markdown

 - Gophercises
 ---

-I recently finished [Gophercises](https://gophercises.com), an great set of Go practice lessons by [Jon Calhoun](https://www.calhoun.io/).
+I recently finished [Gophercises](https://gophercises.com), a great set of Go practice lessons by [Jon Calhoun](https://www.calhoun.io/).
 I think it took me around a month from start to finish with some stuff in the middle.
 Most were nice, some were tedious.
-For example, the last exercise was about [PDF generation](https://gophercises.com/exercises/pdf) and went boring quickly.
+For example, the last exercise was about [PDF generation](https://gophercises.com/exercises/pdf) and went to boring quickly.

 After every lesson, I wrote down "Lessons Learned" in the README.
 This page collects most of them.
 All code is here: